-- 1) Do not use tapped wires, stranded wires (CAUTION 1)), extension cords, or starburst connections, as they may cause overheating, electrical shock, or fire. - 2) Do not use locally purchased electrical parts inside the product.
+- 1) Do not use tapped wires, stranded wires (CAUTION 1), extension cords, or starburst connections, as they may cause overheating, electrical shock, or fire - 2) Do not use locally purchased electrical parts inside the product.
 (Do not branch the power for the drain pump, etc., from the terminal block.)
 Doing so may cause electric shock or fire. - 3) Be sure to install an earth leakage breaker.
 (One that can handle higher harmonics.) - (This unit uses an inverter, which means that it must be used an earth leakage breaker capable handling harmonics in order to prevent malfunctioning of the earth leakage breaker itself.) - 4) Use an all-pole disconnection type breaker with at least 3mm between the contact point gaps.

-• Do not turn ON the safety breaker until all work is completed.
-1) Strip the insulation from the wire (20mm).
-2) Connect the connection wires between the indoor and outdoor units so that the terminal numbers match.
-Tighten the terminal screws securely.
-We recommend a flathead screwdriver be used to tighten the screws.
-The screws are packed with the terminal board.

-Outdoor unit Room Room Use 2.0mm diameter wires Bes Indoor unit = 50Hz 220-240\ Room A ngth of a connection wire more, use 2.0mm wire.
-1) In case using stranded wires is unavoidable for some reason, Round crimp-style make sure to install the round crimp-style terminals on the tip. terminal
+Outdoor unit • Do not turn ON the safety breaker until all work is completed.
+Room Room 1) Strip the insulation from the wire (20mm).
+Use 2.0mm diameter wires 2) Connect the connection wires between the indoor and outdoor units so that the terminal numbers match.
+Be s Indoor unit Tighten the terminal screws securely.
+We recommend a = 50Hz 220-240V flathead screwdriver be used to tighten the screws.
+The Room A screws are packed with the terminal board. ngth of a connection wire more, use 2.0mm wire.
+1) In case using stranded wires is unavoidable for some reason, Round crimp-style make sure to install the round crimp-style terminals on the tip. terminal Place the round crimp-style terminals on the wires up to the covered part and secure in place.
+Stranded wire 2) When connecting the connection wires to 000 alalala ٢ $\odot$ $\odot$ $\odot$ ٢ the terminal board using a single core wire, be sure to perform curling Problems with the work may cause heat and fires.
+OK NG OK NG Г